gauravgarg/assignment-1/README.md

 4. Lambda function for processing these API's

 1. I have used paho eclipse client library for mqtt implementation .
-2. we have used open broker for topic management
+2. I have used open broker for topic management

 Publish : POST
 URL : http://localhost:8080/publish?city=oslo